 Hi :) my name is Daniel Grijuela and I live in Madrid, Spain.

 I work as a web developer.
-I am also good at finance, marketing, and the rest of main areas of a firm.
+I also like creating businesses on the side.

 My goal is to be financially free and dedicate myself to learn, travel, and create value for others.

 Last update: 07/15/2015